getsops/sops/README.rst

-Given this configuration, we can create a new encrypted file like we normally would, and optionally provide the ``--shamir-secret-sharing-threshold`` command line flag if we want to override the default threshold. ``sops`` will then split the data key into three parts (from the number of key groups) and encrypt each fragment with the master keys found in each group.
+Given this configuration, we can create a new encrypted file like we normally would, and optionally provide the ``--shamir-secret-sharing-threshold`` command line flag if we want to override the default threshold.
+SOPS will then split the data key into three parts (from the number of key groups) and encrypt each fragment with the master keys found in each group.